Here’s a popular repost for all the under-achieving ladies out there….

-Was it just me, or did your mommy ego take a nosedive when going through your kids’ Valentine’s Day cards from their classmates?
+Was it just me, or did your mommy ego also take a nosedive when your kids went through their Valentine’s from their classmates?

 In eager excitement, my kids poured out their love-inspired notes after school.
 And instead of sharing in their joy, I caved into my anxiety and negative self-talk.